anfeng2/anfeng2.github.io/_pages/about.md

 ---
 Hi!
 Welcome to my website :)

-I am currently a data science and computer science student at UC Berkeley with an EGT of Fall 2024!
+I am currently a student at UC Berkeley majoring in data science and computer science and minoring in statistics with an EGT of Fall 2024!
 I grew up in San Francisco, so I have a special fondness for foggy days. ☁︎⋅

 I am passionate about using data to extract key insights and as a tool to solve real-world challenges.
 I find it incredibly motivating that with data, we can form decisions that can leave an impact in the world!